Proton radioactivity in deformed nuclei with microscopic optical potential: A novel angular-dependent emission mechanism in the nanosecond-lived $^{149}$Lu

 Finally, we extend our framework to predict the half-life of $^{148}$Lu with $\beta_2=-0.166$.
 The $Q_p$ value is adopted from a Bayesian machine learning mass model achieving 84 keV accuracy \cite{2022-NiuZM-PhysRevC.106.L021303}, yielding $Q_p=2.334\pm0.411$\ MeV.
 For the central $Q_p$ value, we predict $T_{1/2}=4.42$\ ns, which is two orders of magnitude shorter than the experimental 450 ns for $^{149}$Lu.
 This extreme disparity primarily reflects the higher decay energy.
 If experimentally confirmed, $^{148}$Lu would become the shortest-lived proton emitter known, providing a critical benchmark for drip-line theories.

-\textit{Summary}---We develop a microscopic description of proton radioactivity using deformed microscopic optical potentials derived from realistic NN interactions, combined with WKB penetration probabilities and a newly proposed harmonic-oscillator-inspired assault frequency scheme.
+\textit{Summary}.
+We develop a theoretical description of proton radioactivity integrating deformed microscopic optical potentials derived from realistic NN interactions, with WKB penetration probabilities and a newly proposed harmonic-oscillator-inspired assault frequency scheme.
 Crucially, we predict a novel angular-dependent emission mechanism, unprecedented in spherical proton emitters, where the classically allowed region of the proton is completely suppressed at small polar angles $(\theta\leq 21^\circ)$.

-For $^{149}$Lu, our parameter-free calculations reproduce the measured half-life with remarkable accuracy.
+For $^{149}$Lu, our calculations reproduce the measured half-life with remarkable accuracy.
 Systematic deformation studies exclude configurations with $|\beta_2|>0.32$.
 The framework is successfully extended to neighboring $^{150,151}$Lu and predicts $T_{1/2}=4.42$\ ns for $^{148}$Lu.
 This work validates deformed microscopic optical potentials as a robust predictive tool for drip-line proton emitters and provides quantitative evidence for deformation effects in exotic decays.